-Mostly low levels of TYLCV are also being reported around SW Florida and is increasing in some fields but given the late stage of the crop is unlikely to be of major consequence.
+Mostly low levels of TYLCV are also being reported around SW Florida and is increasing in some fields.

-Around Palm Beach, growers and scouts are reporting a few TYLCV hotspots where young planting are adjacent to older fields or you-pick operations otherwise TYLCV remains mostly low.
+Around Palm Beach, TYLCV remains mostly low with some exceptions where young planting are adjacent to older fields or you-pick operations.